carolwangg/game/README.md

 # Platformer Game
 A platformer game programmed in Java.
-All code files are in _src_, all resource files (background photos, character sprites) are in _rsc_
+All code files are in _src_ folder, all resource files (background photos, character sprites) are in _res_.